melaniedaniel7/Use-a-playbook-to-respond-to-a-phishing-incident/Alert Ticket.md

 <img src="" width="500" />

-Under the Ticket comments column of the alert ticket template, use the details you've found to explain the steps taken and why you chose to escalate or close the ticket.
 Include 2-3 reasons as to why you believe this alert should be escalated or closed.
+The ticket should be escalated because:
+- The alert severity is medium which is a good indication that a ticket might require escalation.
+- The email contains a password-protected attachment.
+- The attachment was previously confirmed as malicious.